 |5||Expected Family Contribution $10,000 - 15,000, with or without unmet, need greater than 5 credits||$525||126|

-- Summer Term: COCC recognizes that some students in its Automotive, Aviation, Health Information Management, and Manufacturing programs were unable to attend spring term due to COVID-19 social distancing restrictions.
-Therefore, the College will hold some funds so that students participating in these programs during summer term also receive the HEERF emergency funds.
-Students will only receive the funds if they did not receive emergency aid in spring term.
-COCC estimates that approximately 125 students will receive these funds.
-Summer term allocations will depend on the number of actual students enrolled as of the third week of summer term; updated information will be provided at that time.
+- COCC recognized that some students in its Automotive, Aviation, Health Information Management, and Manufacturing programs were unable to attend spring term due to COVID-19 social distancing restrictions.
+Therefore, the College held some funds so that students participating in these programs during summer term could also receive the HEERF emergency funds.

-Students were sent the following information regarding CARES Act – HEERF funding, noting that the information was sent to the student’s COCC email address prior to distribution of funds:
+Students who received aid during spring term 2021 were sent the following information regarding CARES Act – HEERF funding, noting that the information was sent to the student’s COCC email address prior to distribution of funds:

 Vice President of Student Affairs